IBM/openapi-validator/docs/ibm-cloud-rules.md

 To configure the rule, set the <code>functionOptions</code> field within the rule definition to be an object with keys that represent the different parameter types to be checked for proper case conventions ('query', 'path', and 'header').
-The value associated with each entry should be an object that is the appropriate configuration to be used by Spectral's <code>casing()</code> function [<a href="https://meta.stoplight.io/docs/spectral/ZG9jOjExNg-core-functions#casing">1</a>] to enforce the desired case convention for that parameter type.
+The value associated with each entry should be an object that is the appropriate configuration to be used by either Spectral's <code>casing()</code> function [<a href="https://meta.stoplight.io/docs/spectral/ZG9jOjExNg-core-functions#casing">1</a>] or <code>pattern()</code> function [<a href="https://meta.stoplight.io/docs/spectral/ZG9jOjExNg-core-functions#pattern">2</a>]
+(for greater control over the case convention check) to enforce the desired case convention for that parameter type.
+Additionally, you can define custom messages in the form "{parameter-type}Message".
 <p>The default configuration object provided in the rule definition is:
 <pre>
 {